The Regularized Hadamard Expansion: Introduction

 In view of these developments, it is an important task to describe the regularization effects and to study their dynamical behavior.
 The present paper is the first work dedicated to the systematic study of this problem.
-Taking a conservative approach, we do not modify the underlying equations (for regularizations which do modify the underlying equations see~\cite[Chapter~4]{pfp}).
-For example, the regularized scalar distribution~$T_\varepsilon(x,y)$ should still satisfy the Klein-Gordon equation \beq \big( \Delta + m^2 \big) T_\varepsilon(x,y) = 0 \eeq (where~$\Delta = \nabla^j \nabla_j$ is the scalar wave operator).
-This implies that~$T_\varepsilon$, and therefore also the dynamics of the regularization, is determined from initial data on a Cauchy surface.
-This observation by itself is not very helpful because the Cauchy problem cannot be solved explicitly.
+Taking a conservative approach, we do not modify the underlying equations (for regularizations which do modify the underlying equations see for example~\cite[Chapter~4]{pfp}).
+Thus the regularized scalar distribution~$T^\varepsilon(x,y)$ should still satisfy the Klein-Gordon equation \beq \big( \Box + m^2 \big) \,T^\varepsilon(x,y) = 0 \eeq (where~$\Box = \nabla^j \nabla_j$ is the scalar wave operator, where we always choose the signature convention~$(+,-,-,-)$).
+This implies that~$T^\varepsilon$, and therefore also the dynamics of the regularization, is determined from initial data on a Cauchy surface.
+This observation by itself is not very helpful because, in general, the Cauchy problem cannot be solved explicitly.
 The interesting point, which also makes the connection to the Hadamard expansion~\eqref{Tform}, is that many {\em{regularization effects}} are also {\em{described by transport equations}} along null geodesics.
 Compared to~\eqref{Tform}, the resulting regularized Hadamard expansion contains a lot of additional explicit information on the dynamics of the regularization effects.